BingerDev/HRMTA/README.md

 **Is it possible to interpolate temperature data beyond Poland using this model?**

 No, at least not yet.
 There are plans to automatically include more pre-built datasets for more European countries, but these are more long-term plans.
 Currently. we are focusing on Poland to explore different technologies before moving to a wider coverage.

+**Can I run the model only for specific region of Poland?**

+No, it is currently not possible.
+This is planned for future versions of the model.

 **Is there a way to switch between smoothed and gridded output?**